Infoliterati/Gertzel_collection/pages/about.md

 #### Research papers

 Extensive collection of seminar papers (7 boxes) and conference papers (4 boxes) mainly from universities and reseach centres in Africa, UK and Australia.

+Download a list of all 264 items.

+{% include feature/item-pdf-embed.html objectid="demo_002" width="25" %}

 #### Archives
 Work on the unpublished, archival material is in process and broad descriptions may be provided to this collection in the future.
 The John Curtin Prime Ministerial Library at Curtin University is currently processing and will be housing some of the archival materials from the Gerzel Library.